Holmus/CapStat/README.md

     For other systems, please see MySQLs installation and usage instructions.

 3. CapStat uses [gradle](http://gradle.org/) as build system, but `gradle` does not need be installed in order to build and run the application.
 Instead, use the provided [gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
-From the root directory of the project, issue the following commands (use `gradlew.bat` on Windows systems):
+From the root directory of the project, issue the following commands (use `gradlew.bat` instead of `./gradlew` on Windows systems):

     *   Building: